LISA shell#

 .lisa-venv-<python version> |

-If an environment variable is defined prior to sourcing init_env
+If an environment variable is defined prior to sourcing init_env, it will

 keep its value.